 It is so important to follow the law in this area.
 If you don’t, you could find yourself with a hugely expensive discrimination claim.
 There is no limit to the amount of compensation that can be awarded for discrimination.
 Besides, if you treat your employees well, they are much more likely to want to return to work.

-We will clearly explain your employee’s rights to you.
+We will explain your employee’s rights to you.
 We will provide simple, easy to follow correspondence and procedures, clearly written in plain English.
 We will help you to act legally and maintain a good relationship with your employee.

 It’s not just pregnant employees who have the right to time off for family matters.
 Employees are also entitled to time off for paternity leave, parental leave, adoption leave and dependent’s leave.

 In April 2015, Shared Parental Leave was introduced.
 Mothers and primary adopters can choose to come back to work early from maternity leave or adoption leave.
 Their unused leave can be converted into Shared Parental Leave.
-This leave can then be swapped between the two partners.
+This leave can then be shared or swapped between the two partners.

 Whatever family leave your employee wants to take, we can talk you through their rights and show you how to plan for their absence.
 We will help you introduce easy steps to encourage them return to work.
 We will also review your beneﬁts package and suggest cost effective ways to help your employees.